-Dubrovnik is city rich with culture and history so it is listed in UNESCO World Heritage List.
+Dubrovnik is a city rich with culture and history so it is listed in UNESCO World Heritage List.
 Dubrovnik old city was built in the 13th century and remains almost untouched to the present day.
 There are two main portals to the old town, Pile and Ploce, both leading to the Stradun, the Dubrovnik’s main boulevard.
 Tall walls surround Dubrovnik Old Town.
-Many visitors enjoy people-watching whilst sipping coffee in one of the numerous cosy cafes on the Stradun.
+Many visitors enjoy people-watching while sipping coffee in one of the numerous cozy cafes on the Stradun.
 Dubrovnik has a rich cultural life that includes Dubrovnik theatre, several cinemas as well as Dubrovnik Film Festival and Dubrovnik Summer Festival, held every year in July and August.

 Zadar is a Croatian city located between Rijeka and Split, not far away from Sibenik.
-It is a few thousand years old town and it was the capital of Dalmatia for many centuries.
-The Zadar peninsula still preserves very old network of narrow and charming city streets, as well as a Roman forum dating back to the first century AD.
+It is a few thousand years old towns and it was the capital of Dalmatia for many centuries.
+The Zadar peninsula still preserves a very old network of narrow and charming city streets, as well as a Roman forum dating back to the first century AD.
 The pre-Romanesque Church of St. Donat dates back to the 9th century, and it is certainly Zadar’s most famous spot.
-The town is also well known for having the attractive Romanesque churches.
-Throughout history, Zadar was the centre of key Croatian and Dalmatian cultural events: the establishment of the first Croatian university (1396), the writing of the first Croatian novel (1536) and the publication of the first Croatian newspaper.
+The town is also well known for having attractive Romanesque churches.
+Throughout history, Zadar was the center of key Croatian and Dalmatian cultural events: the establishment of the first Croatian university (1396), the writing of the first Croatian novel (1536) and the publication of the first Croatian newspaper.
 The famous permanent exhibition of sacral art and the traditional St. Donat Musical Evenings represent only a small part of numerous cultural events that Zadar offers to its visitors.